 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

-I specialise in working with trauma and shame.
+I specialise in working with trauma, self sabotage and shame.

 My fee is on a sliding scale from £35 - £50 per 50 minute session, depending on your level of income.
 I aim to make counselling available to as many people as possible so I try to keep my fee as affordable as possible.